ROUKIEN/ROUKIEN/README.md

 ## How to catch my attention

-You may catch my attention by talking about the following topics:
+You may catch my attention by talking about the following topics which may trigger some interesting discussions:

  * Nodejs
  * Vue.js
  * PHP
  * Deploying CGI apps (like PHP) in docker could be simpler
  * Feedbacks about unconventional solutions to uncommon problems
+ * don't use yarn unless you need workspaces